teoks0199/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## 4. Features <a id="features"></a>
-This section shares with you on how to use each feature in detail.
+This section shares how to use each feature in detail with you.

 ### 4.1 General Features <a id="general-features"></a>